IowaDave/Thermistors/README.md

 The third line gives the third quantity.
 It states that something called &ldquo;B Constant 25&#8451;/50&#8451;&rdquo; has a value near 4038.
 Another name for this number is &ldquo;Beta&rdquo;.

-A reference temperature, resistance at that temperature and the relevant Beta value are enough information to calculate a temperature with some of the more rudimentary open-source thermistor libraries available for the Arduino IDE.
+A reference temperature, the resistance at that temperature and the relevant Beta value are enough information to calculate a temperature with some of the more rudimentary open-source thermistor libraries available for the Arduino IDE.

-By the way, the second line of Table 1 discloses that the actual resistance may be different, by as much as 10% above or below the intended level.
-In this case, it could be as low as 10K &ndash; 10% = 9,000 Ohms or as high as 10K + 10% = 11,000 Ohms.
-The Jameco folks are being honest here.

-That works out to accuracy within about 4 degrees at room temperature.
-There are two ways to improve it.

-Thermistors accurate to within 1% are available at higher prices.
-Now you're talking accuracy to within a half of a degree or less.
-Maybe the extra cost makes sense if you are mass-producing digital thermometers and wish to omit testing each part.

-Fortunately for us hobbyists who build things one at a time, it is easy to calibrate a single, inexpensive thermistor.
-How to do this will be explained below, in [The Code](#the-code) section.

 ## Simple Usage
 See the example program that accompanies a "Thermistor" library in the following github repository: [https://github.com/panStamp/thermistor](https://github.com/panStamp/thermistor).